Sunday 11 December, 3:00pm

 In an exciting finale to the KPO’s 50th Anniversary Year, we are delighted to be presenting a special concert at the Concourse with legendary pianist Roger Woodward AC.

-The KPO will donate the profits of this concert to the Sisters of Charity Foundation, supporting opportunities for out-of-home-care students to undertake tertiary studies.
+The KPO will make a donation to the Sisters of Charity, supporting opportunities for out-of-home-care students to undertake tertiary studies.
 Work such as this is also close to Roger Woodward’s heart.

 This is a concert not to be missed.